brycewray/hugo-site/content/posts/2022/05/tips-using-giscus.md

 ## Be realistic

-Perhaps giscus's most significant flaw is one that besets many other FOSS apps: its ongoing development and maintenance is a non-paying, time-consuming hobby for a developer who happens to have a real Day Job.
+Perhaps giscus's most significant flaw is one that besets many other FOSS apps: its ongoing development and maintenance are a non-paying, time-consuming hobby for a developer who happens to have a real Day Job.
 If you temper your expectations accordingly, you might just find this web app is up to the task of providing a satisfactory commenting solution for your site.